 Removing Abstractions

 When I started designing, coding was part of the job.
-We wrote CSS and HTML with some jQuery, often working with complex DOM structures from Drupal or Magento.
+We wrote CSS and HTML with some jQuery.
+We often worked with complex DOM structures from Drupal or Magento.
 You’d receive markup and be expected to “go design”.

-After a decade in the industry, I’ve watched coding become a dying art among designers.
+After a decade in the industry, coding has become a dying art among designers.

 Instead, designers hide behind abstractions: mockups, documents, workshops, and user journey maps.
-These tools aren’t bad - they’re necessary for communication.
+These tools aren’t bad.
+They’re necessary for communication.
 But we’ve mistaken these communication tools for product design.
-They are not.

-Modern tools like vO and Replit make prototyping easier but allow designers to avoid learning how code actually works.
-While throwaway prototypes might help explore ideas, they create more waste alongside existing documentation and mockups.
+Modern tools like vO and Replit make prototyping easier.
+However, they allow designers to avoid learning how code actually works.
+Throwaway prototypes might help explore ideas, but they create more waste alongside existing documentation and mockups.
 You’re still working at an abstraction.

 You’ll never know if your idea is going to work until you make it.